hubmapconsortium/software-docs/docs/elasticsearch_documents/file-info.md

 | units          | The unit of measure for the age concept of the Donor entity metadata                                                                           |
 | race           | A UMLS preferred term from the Donor entity metadata for the [UMLS race group CUI C0034510](https://uts.nlm.nih.gov/uts/umls/concept/C0034510) |

-### Tissue Sample Types {#enum-tissue-sample-types}
+### Tissue Sample Types
-Examples are enumerated below, but the current, authoritative list is [from the search-api](https://raw.githubusercontent.com/hubmapconsortium/search-api/main/src/search-schema/data/definitions/enums/tissue_sample_types.yaml).
+Examples are enumerated below, but the current, authoritative list is in the [tissue_sample_types.yaml](https://raw.githubusercontent.com/hubmapconsortium/search-api/main/src/search-schema/data/definitions/enums/tissue_sample_types.yaml) file of the search-api repository.
 - atacseq
 - biopsy
 - blood